What Is a 3-Em Dash? (and When to Use It and How to Insert It)

 Dashes: A Quick Refresher

-In a previous post I wrote about the en dash (–) and how to properly use it in formal writing with The Chicago Manual of Style as your style guide.
+In an earlier article, I wrote about the en dash (–) and how to properly use it in formal writing with The Chicago Manual of Style as your style guide.

 hyphen vs. en dash vs. em dash vs. 2-em dash vs. 3-em dash